It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Epec Engineered Technologies

-Solutions/Services: NetSuite cloud ERP/Manufacturing Edition, Selectica Configure-Price-Quote engine
+Solutions/Services: NetSuite cloud ERP/Manufacturing Edition, Selectica CPQ (Configure-Price-Quote) engine

-Business Impact: Epec achieved a lean, agile global supply chain and manufacturing execution using cloud ERP with cost efficiencies that help keep prices low and drive business.
-Estimated ROI from cloud ERP is at more than $500,000.
+Business Impact: Epec has achieved lean, agile global supply chain and manufacturing execution using cloud ERP with cost-efficiencies that help keep prices low and drive business.
+Estimated ROI from cloud ERP at more than $500,000.

 Enabler: Next Level Purchasing Association (Pittsburgh, www.nextlevelpurchasing.com)

-Project: Build credibility among internal and external customers, and certify all procurement staff at the same level
+Project: Build credibility among internal and external customers and get all procurement staff certified at the same level

 Solutions/Services: SPSM Certification from the Next Level Purchasing Association

-Business Impact: Through certification, the client’s procurement department gained credibility among internal and external clients, which led to better working relationships and cooperation, resulting in better financial results for the organization as a whole.
+Business Impact: Through certification, the client's procurement department gained credibility among their internal and external clients, which has led to better working relationships and cooperation resulting in better financial results for the organization as a whole.